Learning Dynamics from Input-Output Data with Hamiltonian Gaussian Processes: Conclusion

 \section{Conclusion}

 In this article, we present a method for learning a physically consistent dynamics model using non-conservative Hamiltonian \acp{gp}.
-In contrast to existing work, which relies on measurements of momenta or velocities, we consider a more realistic problem setting where learning is based solely on available input-output data.
-The proposed reduced-rank Hamiltonian \ac{gp} is linear in its parameters, and comes with closed-form gradient expressions.
+In contrast to existing work, which relies on measurements of momenta or velocities, we consider learning solely based on input-output data.
+The proposed reduced-rank Hamiltonian \ac{gp} is linear in its parameters and comes with closed-form gradient expressions.
 While we exploit these properties for fully Bayesian learning of \mbox{(hyper-)}parameters, we emphasize that the model structure can also speed up training and prediction \textit{significantly} in frequentist settings.
-Despite its advantages, we acknowledge that the computational complexity of the reduced-rank \ac{gp} increases rapidly with the regression input dimension \citep{RiutortMayol.2023}, which future work should consider.
+However, we acknowledge that the computational complexity of the particle-based scheme and the reduced-rank \ac{gp} increases rapidly with the problem dimension \citep{RiutortMayol.2023}, which future work should consider.
+Moreover, the presented empirical case study necessitated prior knowledge in the form of symmetry constraints to learn a complex Hamiltonian function, highlighting the relevance of a future identifiability analysis.

-Taking a step back, we have two perspectives on our approach.
-First, we contribute a physics-informed tool for dynamics learning from input-output data, extending \cite{Beckers.2022} to a more practical setting.
-On the other hand, the method can be interpreted as a system identification scheme, ensuring physical consistency in Bayesian inference and learning.
-Using the proposed method, an uncertainty-quantifying and physically consistent nonlinear system model can be learned solely from input-output data, which has the potential to enable model-based control and insights in complex application systems without extensive prior knowledge.
+Taking a step back, we present an approach to bridge physics-informed dynamics learning \citep{Beckers.2022} and physically consistent Bayesian system identification.
+Using the proposed method, an uncertainty-quantifying, physically consistent nonlinear system model can be learned solely from input-output data, potentially enabling model-based control and insights in complex application systems without extensive prior knowledge.

-\acks{This research was supported by the \textit{Kjell och Märta Beijer Foundation} and the \textit{Swedish Research Council (VR)} under the contract numbers 2021-04321 and 2021-04301.
+\acks{This research was supported by the \textit{Kjell och Märta Beijer Foundation} and the \textit{Swedish Research Council (VR)} under the contract numbers 2021-04321 and 2025-04318.
 Jan-Hendrik Ewering was supported by the \textit{German Academic Scholarship Foundation (Studienstiftung des Deutschen Volkes)}.}

 {\Alph{section}}